~/blog/llm-101-how-to-choose-a-model

 Q2SmallestNoticeable loss64kbps — you can hear it

 Pick Q4 for daily use.
-Real Q4 files are roughly one-third the size of the FP16 original (the theoretical "4x smaller" doesn't quite hold because of embeddings and metadata), with quality loss that most users can't feel.
+Real Q4 files are roughly one-third the size of the FP16 original (the theoretical "4x smaller" doesn't quite hold because some parts of the file can't be compressed that far), with quality loss that most users can't feel.
 The memory formula above already assumes Q4.

 Want better quality?
 Go Q8.
 But memory usage doubles — make sure your "parking space" can fit it.